etrusci-org/quotes/markdown/quotes.md

 - If you understand or if you don't.
 If you believe or if you doubt.
 There's a universal justice.
 And the eyes of truth, are always watching you.

+## Epictetus

+- It is impossible for a man to learn what he thinks he already knows.
+- You become what you give your attention to.

+## Ernest Hemingway

+- You must be prepared to work always without applause.

 ## Erol Ozan

 - Dancing is creating a sculpture that is visible only for a moment.